-- Wash your hands frequently after going to the bathroom, after handling money, before and after eating and after touching your face or hair.
+- Wash their hands with soap and water after going to the bathroom, after handling money, before and after eating and after touching your face or hair.

 - Use a hand sanitiser at the beginning of an activity or wash hands with soap and water.

-- Any staff member or volunteer with a suspected communicable disease (such as coughing, sneezing, flu-like symptoms) should be excluded from the workplace.
+- Any staff member, customer or volunteer with a suspected communicable disease (showing symptoms including coughing, sneezing or flu-like symptoms) should not attend the workplace.

-Staff members and volunteers should not attend work if they are unwell.
-Managers should advise staff members and volunteers to go home if the staff member or volunteer is unwell.
+Staff members and volunteers should not attend work if they are unwell and managers should advise them to go home if unwell.

-Customers/ attendees with a suspected communicable disease (such as coughing, sneezing, flu-like symptoms) should be advised not to attend activities or religious services.
+Customers/attendees with a suspected communicable disease (showing symptoms including coughing, sneezing or flu-like symptoms) should be advised not to attend activities or services.

-Washing hands regularly or using hand sanitiser will offer more protection against coronavirus (COVID-19) than wearing gloves.
+Washing hands regularly or using hand sanitiser will offer more protection against COVID-19 than wearing gloves.

 If you are feeling well, there is currently no need to wear gloves other than as part of the usiness’s normal safety practices e.g. cleaning or disinfecting protocols.

-It is important to change gloves regularly between activities and wash hands thoroughly between glove changing to prevent contamination from used gloves onto the fresh gloves.
+It is important to change gloves regularly between activities and wash hands thoroughly between changing gloves to prevent contamination from used gloves onto the fresh gloves.

-- During activities or religious services – arrange participants from different household groups to be 1.5 metres apart from another group.
+- During activities, arrange participants from different groups to be 1.5 metres apart from another group.

-- Prevent participants from crowding together at the beginning or at the end of activities or religious services.
+- Prevent participants from crowding together at the beginning or at the end of activities.

 - Arrange seating so participants of different groups are not seated face-to-face.

-- Manage the entry and exit points of the business so that participants are not queuing at these points.
+- Manage the entry and exit points of the business so customers are not queuing at these points.

-- Display, at the entrance to the business, the number of participants that may be inside the business in order to maintain physical distancing.
+- Display, at the entrance to the business, the number of persons that may be inside the business in order to maintain physical distancing.

-- Place signage around the business to remind staff, volunteers and participants to maintain hygiene practices and to go home if the participant or staff member is feeling unwell.
+- Place signage around the business to remind staff, customers and volunteers to maintain hygiene practices and to go home if they feel unwell.

-- Place signage around the business to discourage participants crowding together in any one area of the business.
+- Place signage around the business to discourage staff, customers and volunteers crowding together in any one area of the business.

-- Encourage participants to remain 1.5 metres apart when moving through the business.
+- Encourage staff, customers and volunteers to remain 1.5 metres apart when moving through the business.

-- If there are times where participants need to be closer than 1.5 metres apart, ensure the time spent in close contact is minimised with particular focus on minimising face-to-face close contact, which should be less than 15 minutes face to face.
+- If there are times where staff, customers and volunteers need to be closer than 1.5 metres apart, ensure the time spent in close contact is minimised with particular focus on minimising face-to-face close contact, which should be less than 15 minutes face-to-face.